 Because crayfish, like all fish, are highly perishable, it's good to follow three rules when preparing them:

-- kill instantly by dropping into boiling water
+- Kill crayfish instantly by dropping into boiling water.

 The amount of crayfish needed for a serving varies according to the size and variety captured.

 - As a general rule only, 12 medium-sized crayfish (6 to 7 inches long) are sufficient for one serving.

 - One pound of crayfish, live weight, is equal to one cup of meat, using tails and claws.